ivandrodri/ivan-homepage/README.md

 # CV

-Welcome to my personal CV webpage!
-This site showcases my professional journey, technical expertise, and some of the cool projects I had the opportunity to work with as an AI engineer and as a theoretical physicist researcher in academia.
+Welcome!
+This site highlights my experience and projects in AI and theoretical physics.
+It’s still a work in progress, so stay tuned for updates.

 ## About Me